 - Nostalgia Level: The Royal Cemetary in King's Field III is this for Japanese gamers (it was the setting of the original King's Field).

-- Nothing Is Scarier: Shadow Tower lacks any sort of music beyond the opening cinematic and demo, leaving players to nothing but the sounds of the various monsters they come across.
+- Nothing Is Scarier: Shadow Tower lacks any sort of music beyond the opening cinematic, demo, and title screen, leaving players to nothing but the sounds of the various monsters they come across.

 - Pacifist Run: It is possible to get to the final boss fight in King's Field III as a level 1 character, only needing to kill one red mushroom blocking the path just past Lake Noel.

 - Press Start To Game Over: Start King's Field: The Ancient City.
 Walk forward.
 Enjoy starting over.